r-net-tools/net.security/README.md

 #### Package for Data Driven Security purposes.

-This package provides data sets for security standards and tools.
-It also have functions for update data sets.
+This package provides functions for security standards data management.
+It comes with data frames of 1000 observations for each security standard and updates are possible from official sources to build updated data sets.
+This process is slow, so the default option is set to download from [this](https://github.com/r-net-tools/security.datasets) repository an updated set of pre-built data frames.
+New data updates are published every month.

 ## Install